Pain Management - Neurology

 Pain control options may include:

-- Pain relief medicines such as analgesics and anti-inflammatory drugs, local anesthetics or opioids
+- Pain relief medicines such as analgesics and anti-inflammatory drugs or local anesthetics

 - Relaxation techniques, including meditation, Healing Touch therapy, or listening to music